conor-99/HackTrinity19Writeups/README.md

 #### Solution:

+**Note: unfortunately HackTrinity appear to have closed down the networking services for this challenge so I can't actually replicate my methods.
+The writeups for these problems are lacking, unfortunately.**

 Once again we carry out the standard OpenVPN setup and run an nmap scan.

-...
+If we visit the available host we'll se that's it's the public IP of a router.
+If we run a full nmap port scan: `nmap -v -p-` we'll find a `uPnP` port that's open.

+We can use cURL to send a SOAP request that will map port 80 of the only device connected to the router's LAN to a port that is unused by the router.
+Then, if connect to that port we'll be brought to the web server of the device - this web server contains the flag.

+**To-do:** add SOAP request that was used.

 ### Denovo 3